NEW: Atlantic City concerts canceled due to forecast

 In New Jersey, Atlantic City officials announced two outdoor concerts were canceled.

-Hermine ripped into St. Marks in Florida's Big Bend region as a Category 1 storm just before 2 a.m., becoming the first hurricane to come ashore in the state since Wilma struck 11 years ago.
+When Hermine ripped into St. Marks in Florida’s Big Bend region just before 2 a.m.
+Friday, it became the first hurricane to come ashore in the state since Wilma struck 11 years ago.

 “There’s nothing open in our county right now,” sheriff’s Maj.
 Trey Morrison said Friday in Wakulla County, where Hermine made landfall.
 He said he heard a report of a driver crashing early Friday into a fallen tree.